Protestantism in the United States: Mainline Protestantism

+The proportion of Americans who are mainline Protestants has declined by about two-thirds since 1972, and is forecast to further decline with the number of surviving baby boomers.

 Mainline Protestant Christian denominations are those Protestant denominations that were brought to the United States by its historic immigrant groups; for this reason they are sometimes referred to as heritage churches.
 The largest are the Episcopal (English), Presbyterian (Scottish), Methodist (English and Welsh), and Lutheran (German and Scandinavian) churches.

 Many mainline denominations teach that the Bible is God's word in function, but tend to be open to new ideas and societal changes.
 They have been increasingly open to the ordination of women.
 Mainline churches tend to belong to organizations such as the National Council of Churches and World Council of Churches.

 Mainline Protestant denominations, such as the Episcopal Church (76%), the Presbyterian Church (U.S.A.)
 (64%), and the United Church of Christ (46%), have the highest number of graduate and post-graduate degrees per capita of any other Christian denomination in the United States, as well as the most high-income earners.

 Episcopalians and Presbyterians tend to be considerably wealthier and better educated than most other religious groups in Americans, and are disproportionately represented in the upper reaches of American business, law and politics, especially the Republican Party.
 Numbers of the most wealthy and affluent American families as the Vanderbilts and Astors, Rockefeller, Du Pont, Roosevelt, Forbes, Whitneys, Morgans and Harrimans are Mainline Protestantism families.